Movement Disorders

 A new sense of control

-The Movement Disorders Program at Casa Colina Hospital and Centers for Healthcare is the only one of its kind in the area dedicated to meeting the unique needs of patients with Parkinson’s disease and other movement disorders.
-Using innovative treatments and therapies, we offer patients and their loved ones new hope and an improved quality of life.
+The Movement Disorders Program at Casa Colina Hospital and Centers for Healthcare is dedicated to meeting the unique needs of patients with Parkinson’s disease and other movement disorders.
+Using innovative therapies, we offer patients and their loved ones new hope and an improved quality of life.

 The Movement Disorders program welcomes referrals for inpatient and outpatient care at our Pomona campus, as well as for outpatient treatment at our Azusa Center.